Jonik19/vk-retargeting/README.md

 otherwise you will get IncorrectData error or any other error.

 #### Sign Out
-It's impossible to sign out now.
+To sign out you need destroy token on your client side.

 ### Change environment